khuang0312/ChangeCalculator/README.md

     <a href="https://khuang0312.github.io/ChangeCalculator/">Change Calculator</a>
 </h1>
     <p>
-    This is a very primitive implementation of an cash register.
+    This is a implementation of an cash register.
 What this does is essentially take an total payment amount required, the cash paid by the customer, then calculates the change as well as which currency units are needed to pay for it.